 If street style is more your vibe, go with a cropped plaid puff jacket and jeans with exposed buttons.
 How cute does this coat look styled with a black turtleneck and cabby hat?!

-As for shoes, we recommend Doc Martens, military-boots (like these), or chunky black sneakers.
+As for shoes, we recommend combat boots or chunky black sneakers.

 9. When in doubt, opt for head-to-toe black.